Our first visit to Germany was on the way back from Austria in 1996. We stayed at Gutshof Camping

 On the way back in June/July, we stayed ten days at Wemding on the Romantische Strasse tourist route and also returned

 to Rudesheim for ten days.
-Our last visit was at the end of May early June in 2013 when we made our way through
+In May early June 2013, we made our way through

 Bodensee (Lake Constance) - Last visited July 1996